All About View: Working in the Lumion View Editor: Environment: Sun, Sky and Background

 Use in combination with the Sun Study sliders for Time of Day - sun height etc.

-Or use by itself with Sun Study turned off to make for simpler quick adjustments to just the skies overall impact on direct lighting.
+Or use by itself with Sun Study turned off to make for simpler, quicker adjustments to just the skies overall impact on direct lighting.

 3.1: Sky Brightness